 Tricky Bits: How to Celebrate Advent

-Welcome to What's in the Bible?'s 6-week blog series to help you and your family through the "Tricky Bits" of this holiday season - everything from connecting our modern traditions to their sacred roots to helping you navigate holiday budgets and meal planning!
-Join our team of writers plus some very special guest bloggers for a Christmas blog series unlike any other.
+We hope to help you through the "Tricky Bits" of the holiday season - everything from connecting our modern traditions to their sacred roots to helping you navigate holiday budgets and meal planning!

 How To Celebrate Advent

 How are you preparing yourself for Christmas?
 Besides dragging all the ornaments out of the attic, choosing the Christmas tree at the neighborhood lot, and buying presents for family and friends, how else do you prepare for Christmas?